 It has been one year since the official launch of Bark for Schools.
-We’ve accomplished great things since then, and we couldn’t be more proud of how far we’ve come.
+We’ve accomplished great things for student safety since then, and we couldn’t be more proud of how far we’ve come.

 Bark for Schools was developed in the wake of the tragic shooting at Parkland, Florida as a way to give back to school communities.
 With the technology for keeping kids safer on their devices already in place in our product for families, we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.

-Since then, we’ve been fortunate to partner with more than 1,000 school districts across the country, helping to protect more than 3 million students from digital dangers.
+Since then, we’ve been fortunate to partner with more than 1,000 school districts across the country, helping to protect their students and communities from digital dangers.
 Below are some of the highlights from the first year of Bark for Schools.